Code-Institute-Submissions/ochukoerewive-msproject_JuneResub/README.md

 ### Source
 All text content were written by me.
 Images were designed by me, except kumchop1.png which is a friends business logo.

+## Wifreframes images
+this images are in Wireframe folder

+## Mopup files
+there are in the images folder

 ## Technology
 ### Webpage